I. What is the UCC?

 A. Official Code

-The Goodson Law Library has a number of publications that contain the official Code text, the Official Comments, and the PEB Commentaries.
+The Goodson Law Library has a number of publications that contain the official UCC text, the Official Comments, and the PEB Commentaries.
 The following list includes the most widely consulted sources:

 Uniform Commercial Code: Official Text With Comments.
-(Current edition on Reserve; earlier editions KF890 .A447)
+(Current edition on Reserve; earlier editions KF890 .A447; online 1944- in HeinOnline American Law Institute Library)

-This publication contains the official text of the Code, as approved by the American Law Institute and the National Conference of Commissioners on Uniform State Laws.
+This publication contains the official text of the Code, as approved by the American Law Institute and the Uniform Law Commissioners.
 It includes the Official Comments to the Code as well as an unofficial table of cross-references from prior uniform acts to the Code.
 Some appendices include earlier texts of several Articles, as well as the texts of amendments incorporated into the Code at different times.
 PEB Commentaries are included in one of the appendices.

 B. State UCC Laws

-State variations can also be found at the Legal Information Institute.
-The website is arranged by Article number and offers links to state legislature websites containing the state enacted versions of the UCC.
+State variations can also be found at the Legal Information Institute's Uniform Commercial Code Locator.
+This free website is arranged by Article number and offers links to state legislature websites containing the state enacted versions of the UCC.

 C. Case Law

-Uniform Commercial Code Reporting Service: Cases and Commentary and Uniform Commercial Code Case Digest.
-(KF880 .A29 U54 and KF880.3 U54)
+Uniform Commercial Code Reporting Service: Cases and Commentary.
+(KF880 .A29 U54 & online in Westlaw).

-The Uniform Commercial Code Case Digest companion set provides abstracts to UCC cases contained in the Uniform Commercial Code Reporting Service and is arranged by UCC section number.
+Uniform Commercial Code Case Digest (KF880.3 .U54).
+This companion set includes a digest that abstracts UCC cases contained in the Uniform Commercial Code Reporting Service and is arranged by UCC section number.

 IV.
 Treatises and Journals

-A revised second edition of this multi-volume publication was issued beginning in 2001 with cumulative softbound supplements, offering a quick capsule survey of UCC case law developments.
-It is arranged by UCC section number and includes helpful information such as state variations of the UCC, editorial commentary, short case annotations and cross references to other parts of the Code.
+Thomas M. Quinn, Quinn's Uniform Commercial Code Commentary and Law Digest, Revised Second Edition (KF880.3 .Q45 & online in Westlaw).
+A revised second edition of this multi-volume publication was issued beginning in 2001, offering "a quick capsule survey of UCC case law developments."
+It is arranged by UCC section number and includes helpful information such as state variations of the UCC, editorial commentary, short case annotations, and cross references to other parts of the Code.

 Searching for Books and Journals